TaylorJadin/jadin.me/content/posts/2023/11/ffmpeg-to-rtmp/index.md

 ---
-title: A One-liner for using ffmpeg to stream over RTMP
+title: A one-liner for using ffmpeg to stream a video file over RTMP
 date: 2023-11-01T16:58:28.076773-05:00
 tags:
 - cli